Edward V: Epitaph

 As outlined above, on the orders of Charles II, the presumed bones of Edward V and his brother Richard were interred in Westminster Abbey; Edward was thus buried in the place of his birth.
 The white marble sarcophagus was designed by Sir Christopher Wren and made by Joshua Marshall.
-The sarcophagus can be found in the north aisle of the Henry VII Chapel, near Elizabeth I's tomb.
+It can be found in the north aisle of the Henry VII Chapel, near Elizabeth I's tomb.

 The Latin inscription on the urn can be translated as follows:

 Here lie the relics of Edward V, King of England, and Richard, Duke of York.
 These brothers being confined in the Tower of London, and there stifled with pillows, were privately and meanly buried, by the order of their perfidious uncle Richard the Usurper; their bones, long enquired after and wished for, after 191 years in the rubbish of the stairs (those lately leading to the Chapel of the White Tower) were on the 17th day of July AD 1674 by undoubted proofs discovered, being buried deep in that place.
 Charles II, a most compassionate king, pitying their severe fate, ordered these unhappy princes to be laid amongst the monuments of their predecessors, AD 1678, in the 30th year of his reign.

 The original Latin text is as follows (original all in capitals):